highcharts/highcharts/docs/stock/custom-technical-indicators.md

 The principle of creating a custom column indicator is similar to the ordinary one.
 Still, the `getValues` method for calculating points position is required.
-Along with that, in order to render the column, some other methods like `crispCol`, `drawPoints`, `getColumnMetrics`, `translate` need to be inherited from the column series prototype and the `markerAttribs`,  `drawGraph` need to be overwritten with empty function as shown in the code snippet below.
+Along with that, in order to render the column, some other methods like `crispCol`, `drawPoints`, `getColumnMetrics`, `translate` need to be inherited from the column series prototype and the `markerAttribs`, `drawGraph` need to be overwritten with an empty function as shown in the code snippet below.

 Additionally, to correctly render that indicator, the `threshold`, `groupPadding` and `pointPadding` properties need to be defined.